 There are many myths and misconceptions surrounding the question of “who’s at fault” and “what is legal” when it comes to motorcycle accidents.

-Fortunately, the laws in Indiana are clear on liability and legality in most cases, and it's important for motorcycle riders to know a few basic things before hitting the road on their bike this summer.
+Fortunately, the Indiana motorcycle laws are clear on liability and legality in most cases, and it’s important for motorcycle riders to know a few basic things before hitting the road on their bike this summer.

 1. Riding Without A Helmet

 Indiana state law mandates that riders under the age of 18 and those riding with an instructional permit must wear helmets whenever they ride.
 Helmets are optional for other riders.
 In the event of an accident, a rider without a helmet is more likely to suffer more severe injuries than a rider without a helmet, but it is perfectly legal, and does not increase your legal liability in an accident.